foundriesio/docs/source/reference-manual/security/factory-keys.rst

 .. note::

     The device RoT key (the key used for secure boot, for example) is shown in the diagrams.
-    However it is not an online key and is not used during the FoundriesFactory® build.
+    However it is not an online key and is not used during the Factory build.

 i.MX Secure Boot Flow
 """""""""""""""""""""